 World Psychiatry, the official journal of the World Psychiatric Association, is the most widespread psychiatric journal worldwide, reaching more than 33,000 psychiatrists.
-It ranks now 9 out of 126 psychiatric journals.
+It ranks now no. 3 out of 126 psychiatric journals.

 Result of WPA International Call for Research Proposals on Social Inclusion of Persons with Severe Mental Illness

 One of the objectives of the WPA Action Plan 2008 - 2011 was to support international and national activities aiming to promote the rights of persons with mental disorders, including the right not to be deprived of a full social and affective life because of their mental health problem.

 Monitoring and Management of Cardiometabolic Risk Factors In Schizophrenia - A Global Perspective

 Cardiovascular risk factors including obesity, glucose metabolism dysregulation, atherogenic dyslipidemia and cigarette smoking are highly prevalent in patients with schizophrenia and contribute to their shortened lifespan.